allegro/blog/_posts/2022-07-09-mbox-server-driven-ui-for-mobile-apps.md

 When we started working on MBox, we were focused mainly on pages that contain a lot of frequently changing content but not many interactions with users.
 In the first version of MBox, it was possible to define only basic actions like opening a new screen or adding an offer to the cart.
-That changed gradually when the new teams started using MBox.
+That changed gradually when new teams started using MBox.

 To make MBox more interactive, we used the same atomic approach we adopted when designing MBox layout components.
 We gradually added generic actions that were not custom-made to serve specific business features but were reusable across